 In surgery planning for most surgical interventions there is a common workflow.
-Nevertheless, there are substantial differences due to individual differences which influence, e.g., the difficulty of the intervention and thus the necessity of technical support and image-guidance.
-Therefore, we present two case scenarios with respect to requirements for the exploration process in detail.
+Nevertheless, there are substantial differences due to individual preferences which influence, e.g., the difficulty of the intervention and thus the necessity of technical support and image-guidance.

-3.1 Surgical Workflow
+3.1.
+Surgical Workflow

 The surgeon explores and reviews the data, consisting of 2D slices and 3D polygonal meshes of the segmented structures, in detail.
 He fades structures in or out, changes the visualizations style of structures (e.g. the color or transparency) and changes the position of the camera in a complex and tedious process.
-Especially the handling of the virtual camera is very time-consuming, since surgeons are mostly unexercised in interaction with 3D visualizations.
+Especially the handling of the virtual camera is very time-consuming.
 The 3D exploration is always combined with a detailed inspection of the 2D slices.
 Depending on the surgeon's preferences, this inspection is performed a) parallel, where 2D and 3D visualizations are shown side by side, b) integrated, where the slice is shown in the 3D scene, or c) separated, where either the 3D or the 2D view is visible.
 After an individual exploration of the data that may take from about 10 to 40 minutes often colleagues are consulted to discuss the case and the initial treatment decision.
 In many hospitals, a 'tumor board' is established, where all cases are discussed in a larger community of surgeons, radiologists and medical doctors of other specialties.
 In current surgery planning applications snapshots may be generated and discussed with colleagues.

-After planning the intervention, the segmented data needs to be provided in the operation room.
-The surgeon often needs to look up details or assure by comparing the discovered intra-operative situation with the planned data.
-Therefore, a transfer of the planned results into the operation room is required.
-It is obvious, that in critical situations, that were not foreseen, the surgeons needs a real view on the planned data (3D scenes and 2D slices), e.g. to change the viewpoint of the camera or to enable a specific set of structures.
-Thus, a selection of printed snapshots are not enough and the presentation and exploration of the 3D data in the operation is crucial.
-On the other hand, an intervention is a highly critical situation where no time is available for elaborative explorations of the 3D scenes and 2D slices.
+After planning the intervention, the results need to be provided in the operation room.
+The surgeon often needs to look up details or assure by comparing the discovered intraoperative situation with the planned data.
+It is obvious, that in critical situations, the surgeon benefits from a real view on the planned data, e.g. to change the viewpoint of the camera or to enable a specific set of structures.
+Thus, a selection of printed snapshots is not sufficient and the presentation and exploration of the 3D data during the operation is crucial.
+On the other hand, an intervention is a highly critical situation, where no time is available for elaborative explorations of the 3D scenes and 2D slices.
 Thus a set of different visualizations that were generated during the planning process can be a very good starting point for short explorations.
-Selecting a visualization, that is very similar to the visualization the surgeon has in mind during the intra-operative situation leads to only a very few interactions to change for example the viewpoint only a little bit or enabling only one structure instead of changing the visibility and appearance of many structures.
+Selecting a visualization, that is very similar to the visualization the surgeon has in mind, requires only a very few interactions to change for example the viewpoint slightly or enabling only one structure instead of changing the visibility and appearance of many structures.

-Beside the treatment decisions and the real interventions, which are doubtless in the focus of a surgeon, the documentation of the decisions made during the whole workflow is an important aspect.
-Therefore, the necessary effort should be kept at a minimum.
-The surgeon should be as little as possible confronted with an elaborative process of generating snapshots and animations, that protocol his exploration and decision process and made it reproducible, e.g., in case of complications or for an analysis in a study.
+Beside the treatment decisions and the real interventions, the documentation of the decisions is an important aspect.
+The surgeon must be as little as possible confronted with an elaborative process of generating snapshots and animations, that documents his exploration and made it reproducible, e.g., in case of complications or for an analysis in a study.
 Therefore, techniques for an automatic documentation are highly recommended.

-3.2 Case Scenarios
+3.2.
+Data